 We are thrilled to announce Talk To Your Baby 2020 will be taking place on 27 January at Millennium Point in Birmingham.

-- Judith Parke, the National Literacy Trust's head of Home Learning Environment, will be introducing Small Talk, our programme designed to support families to chat, play and read by delivering simple messages and resources in community spaces.
+- Judith Parke, the National Literacy Trust's head of Home Learning Environment, will be introducing Small Talk and highlighting the importance of the chat, play, read theme

-- Michelle Peter from the University of Liverpool will be speaking about the work she has been doing with LuCiD, which focuses on children's early language processing speed and how this relates to their vocabulary growth.
+- Michelle Peter from the University of Liverpool will be speaking about her work with LuCiD, which focuses on children's early language processing speed and vocabulary growth

-- Alison David, Consumer Insight Director at Egmont Publishing will talk about parents’ perceptions and attitudes to children’s reading and their motivations to read to their baby, sharing insights from sales data for books for 0-2-year-olds and discuss challenges and solutions to getting reading to infants on the family agenda.
+- Alison David, Consumer Insight Director at Egmont Publishing will talk about parents’ perceptions and attitudes towards reading with their little ones.
+She will share insights from sales data for books for 0-2-year-olds and discuss challenges and solutions to getting reading to infants on the family agenda.

 Highlights from 2019